-ACCESS Prep is a five day intensive seminar held the week before classes begin.
-The goal of the program is to prepare students to enter into the college curriculum, which is accomplished by building a supportive community with other students, attending academic skill building classes throughout the week, getting organized for the fall semester, and meeting 1-on1 with the ACCESS coach and program Director.
-Click here to see an Example of the ACCESS Prep Week schedule.
+Access Prep is a multi-day seminar held the week before classes begin in the fall.
+The goal of the daily seminars is to prepare students to enter into the college setting.
+Each day will have opportunities to build a supportive community with other students; with specific activities on academic skill building, getting organized for the fall semester, discussing personal challenges and concerns, and smart goal setting for the start of the year!

 Collaboration with Campus Resources

 The mission of Lincoln College is to uniquely empower students to realize their full potential.
-To that end, the campus provides a very nurturing and supportive environment which allows ACCESS Program staff to easily communicate and collaborate with all of the support programs that are available to our students, i.e. faculty members, tutors, counselors, and residence life staff.
+To that end, the campus provides a very nurturing and supportive environment which allows Access Program members and staff to easily communicate and collaborate with all of the support programs that are available to our students, such as faculty members, tutors, counselors, and residence life staff.

-With the support of the ACCESS program and the additional campus resources at Lincoln College, students who may have previously thought that earning a college degree was unattainable have been able to successfully complete their Associate’s Degree, and many have transferred on to four-year institutions with the hope of earning a Bachelor’s Degree.
+With the support of the Access program and the additional campus resources at Lincoln College, students who may have previously thought that earning a college degree was unattainable have been able to successfully complete their Associate’s and Bachelor’s Degrees.

 Gary K. , parent of 2012 Lincoln College graduate